 Expression recognition system was proposed.
-It was implemented in three steps; face detection by training neural network, face modeling according to AR models and expression recognition using trained neural network.
+It was implemented in three steps; face detection by training neural network, face modeling according to AR-Burg model and expression recognition using trained neural network.
 The study was especially focused on the second and the third step.
 Practical study was carried out on the well known Yale and JAFFE databases.
 Simulation results were compiled on a set of testing examples taken first from each database alone then on a mixed database containing the images with the same expressions.
-The two well known modeling algorithms of Levinson and Burg were tested and there performances were compared.
-Obtained results demonstrate the validity of the

 Obtained results demonstrate the validity of the proposed technique.
-However, confused decisions were obtained between some expressions especially the couple Happy-Surprise and the triplet, Fear, Disgust and Anger.
+However, confused decisions were obtained between some expressions especially the couple Happy-Surprise and the triplet, Fear, Disgust and Anger